shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 Another limitation of assymetric encryption is it is high CPU itensive & time consuming since encryption & decryption rely on complex maths formulas (http://www.muppetlabs.com/~breadbox/txt/rsa.html).
 So the standard practise is to encrypt the message with symmetric key.
 And encrypt the symmetric key with Public key of RSA.
 Receiver has Private key of RSA, receiver would use private key to decrypt & deduce symmetric key.
 Use this symmetric key to decrypt the message.

-topic 1A) How are the public key, private key pair generated. http://www.muppetlabs.com/~breadbox/txt/rsa.html
+topic 1.1 A) How are the public key, private key pair generated. http://www.muppetlabs.com/~breadbox/txt/rsa.html

-topic 1B) How does symmtric encryption works
+topic 1.2) Symmetric encryption

-How does symmetric encryption work?
+topic 1.2A) How does symmetric encryption work?
 Symmetric encryption schemes rely on a single key that is shared between two or more users.
 The same key is used to encrypt and decrypt the so-called plaintext (which represents the message or piece of data that is being encoded).
 The process of encryption consists of running a plaintext (input) through an encryption algorithm called a cipher, which in turn generates a ciphertext (output).
 If the encryption scheme is strong enough, the only way for a person to read or access the information contained in the ciphertext is by using the corresponding key to decrypt it.
 The process of decryption is basically converting the ciphertext back to plaintext.
 The security of symmetric encryption systems is based on how difficult it randomly guess the corresponding key to brute force them.

 A 128-bit key, for example, would take billions of years to guess using common computer hardware.
 The longer the encryption key is, the harder it becomes to crack it.
 Keys that are 256-bits length are generally regarded as highly secure and theoretically resistant to quantum computer brute force attacks.

 Two of the most common symmetric encryption schemes used today are based on block and stream ciphers.
 Block ciphers group data into blocks of predetermined size and each block is encrypted using the corresponding key and encryption algorithm (e.g., 128-bit plaintext is encrypted into 128-bit ciphertext).
 On the other hand, stream ciphers do not encrypt plaintext data by blocks, but rather by 1-bit increments (1-bit plaintext is encrypted into 1-bit ciphertext at a time).

 The first major symmetric algorithm developed for computers in the United States was the Data Encryption Standard (DES), approved for use in the 1970s.
 The DES uses a 56-bit key.